-The proponent considers that there are issues with the current arrangements for compensation following directions for non-market services, as explained below.
+The proponent considered that there are issues with the current arrangements for compensation (i.e. those in place prior to this final rule determination) following directions for other compensable services, as explained below.

-AEMO considers that the current two-step process is not necessary for participants to recover their costs.
-The first compensation stage involves an independent expert determining a FPP under clause 3.15.7A.
-If the directed participant considers that the FPP does not cover their out of pocket costs, they can make a claim for additional compensation through a second step under clause 3.15.7B.6 AEMO notes that clause 3.15.7A(c)(2)(iv) states that the independent expert must produce a draft report on FPP and that it must request submissions from interested parties, which would include the directed participant.7 AEMO suggests that, if the directed participant felt that the FPP draft determination did not recover their costs, the directed participant could make a submission to raise that concern, allowing the independent expert to factor this into its FPP final determination.8
+AEMO considered that the current two-step process is not necessary for participants to recover their costs.
+The first compensation stage involves an independent expert determining a fair payment price (FPP) under clause 3.15.7A.
+If the directed participant considered that the FPP does not cover their out of pocket costs, they can make a claim for additional compensation through a second step under clause 3.15.7B.6 AEMO noted that clause 3.15.7A(c)(2)(iv) states that the independent expert must produce a draft report on FPP and that it must request submissions from interested participant felt that the FPP draft determination did not recover their costs, the directed participant could make a submission to raise that concern, allowing the independent expert to factor this into its FPP final determination.8 unable to finalise compensation within the 30-week settlement period for routine revised statements.
+9

-AEMO also considers that the current two stage compensation process delays the time to finalise compensation.
-AEMO notes that there is a risk that the independent expert may be unable to finalise compensation within the 30-week settlement period for routine revised statements.9
+AEMO also considered that the current two stage compensation process delays the time to finalise compensation.
+AEMO noted that there is a risk that the independent expert may be